oracle/weblogic-kubernetes-operator/site/quickstart.md

 # Quick start guide

 Use this quick start guide to create a WebLogic deployment in a Kubernetes cluster with the Oracle WebLogic Kubernetes Operator.
 Please note that this walk-through is for demonstration purposes only, not for use in production.
-These instructions assume you are already familiar with Kubernetes.
+These instructions assume that you are already familiar with Kubernetes.
 If you need more detailed instructions, please refer to the [User guide](user-guide.md).

 ## Prerequisites